Although HPV often goes away on its own, certain types can cause medical concerns, from genital warts to cervical cancer.

 Most people receive the HPV vaccine without having any serious side effects.
 Mild to moderate side effects occur more often but are still uncommon.
 Mild to moderate side effects can include:

 - pain or swelling at the injection site

 - joint pain

-- abdominal pain
+- pain in the abdomen

 - multiple sexual partners

-- wounded or opened skin
+- wounds or broken skin

 - contact with contagious warts